periode/thesis/notes.md

 ## rewrite

 ~~should i also specify in the intro that i'm dealing with aesthetics and not art? isn't that obvious enough already?~~

+- include a fuller discussion of both rhetorical code studies (brock) and critical code studies (marino)

 ## to read